Nanohenry10-9/FatFone/README.md

 FatFone is a simple mobile phone.
 It is called FatFone, because it is quite thick.

-There are different versions of FatFone.

-# FatOS 1
+# FatFone & FatOS 1

 Functions:
 - Phone calls (calling, answering)